Michellefsd/Michellefsd/README.md

 an ideas with the rest of the world.
 Let's dive together in some code

-- 🌱 I’m currently learning about write proper documentation, and python
+- 🌱 I’m currently learning about php and Jquery to create a feature for a webpage that I am working on, and about to start the university
-- 👯 I’m looking to collaborate on python projects
+- 👯 I’m looking to chat with a group about technology

 - 📫 How to reach me:
   My Portfolio [clone](https://my-portfolio-seven-brown.vercel.app/)